c-guzman/keystone_conference/index.md

 # Abstract

-<code>Cis-regulatory elements can be classified by the shapes of their transcription initiation patterns,
-which are indicative of distinct regulatory mechanisms.
+> ```Cis-regulatory elements can be classified by the shapes of their transcription initiation patterns, which are indicative of distinct regulatory mechanisms.
 While massively parallel reporter assays (MPRAs) have enabled the functional study of sequence features within regulatory elements on an unprecedented scale, current MPRA approaches focus on quantifying transcript abundance, largely ignoring where